cameronwhite4121/Java-Text-Game/README.md

-# text-game
+# Text-Based Java Game
-A text-game coded in java.
-It's a fun side project to keep me engaged and practice OOP.
+This is my current fun side project coded in java.
+Its purpose is to keep me engaged and practice OOP.
+# To-Do
+- Clear console window command
+- Move from console to graphics window
+- Code more game